 Tutorial¶

-This tutorial will walk through the process of writing a new user-defined mean-line solver and using it to run CFD on the Cambridge Wilkes3 cluster.
-We first need to download the turbigen code:
+This tutorial will walk through the process of writing a new user-defined mean-line solver and using it to design and simulate a compressor.
+We first need to install turbigen:

 Problem statement¶

 Suppose we wish to design a rotor-only axial fan.
 We shall assume a constant axial velocity.
 The inlet state is specified as fixed values of \(T_{01}\) and \(p_{01}\) with no inlet swirl, \(\alpha_1=0\).
-We can then parametrise the aerodynamics of the stage using the following design variables:
+We can then parametrise the aerodynamics of the stage using the following design variables (many other choices are possible):

 Total pressure rise, \(\Delta p_0\)